blockchainapis/docs/docs/tutorial/getting-started/how-to-use-the-api.md

 ### Getting available Pairs

 Since the beginning of this page, we only took the pair USDC - WETH as an example.
-But actually, the API supports more than 300000 pairs (all of the pairs available, new pairs are automatically added to the API).
+But actually, the API supports more than 300000 pairs (all of the pairs currently available for trading and new pairs are automatically added to the API).

 For example this API call: